OpenSilver/OpenSilver.Documentation/documentation/general/opensilver-blazor.md

 ### Prerequisites

-* Latest **Preview** versions of OpenSilver and OpenSilver.Blazor packages
+* Version 3.3 or newer of the OpenSilver and OpenSilver.Blazor packages
-* .NET 8, .NET 9, or .NET 10
+* .NET 8, .NET 9, .NET 10 or newer

 ### Installation Steps